microsoft/vscode-dev-containers/containers/cpp/README.md

 ## Summary

-*Develop C++ applications on Linux - includes Debian 9 C++ build tools, but can be updated to use other Linux base containers.*
+*Develop C++ applications on Linux.
+Includes Debian 9 C++ build tools, but can be updated to use other Linux base containers.*

 | Metadata | Value |
 |----------|-------|